 - The individual’s home (considering the size, nature, and use of the residences) when an individual maintains more than one home

-- Active involvement in a trade or business
+- Active involvement in a trade or business in a state

 - Location of “near and dear” possessions